camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 After selecting the **Play** tab in Self-Managed, you are prompted to provide the details of your cluster.

-See the table blow describes for the requirement for each field, as well as an example value:
+See the table below for the requirement for each field, as well as an example value:

 | Name              | Description                                     | Example value                                                                     |
 | ----------------- | ----------------------------------------------- | --------------------------------------------------------------------------------- |